sanathkukkillaya/sanathkukkillaya.github.io/_posts/2020-05-23-netlify-cms-created-this-article.md

 category: jekyll
 summary: Demo Content using Netlify CMS
 keywords: using netlify cms with devlopr-jekyll, devlopr jekyll netlify cms, how to use netlify cms
-permalink: /blog/using-netlify-cms/
+permalink: /portfolio/using-netlify-cms/
 ---
 # Hello World ,

-This page is a demo that shows everything you can do inside blog posts.
+This page is a demo that shows everything you can do inside portfolio posts.
 Hi !

 We’ve included everything you need to create engaging posts about your work, and show off your case studies in a beautiful way.